pypa/packaging.python.org/source/overview.rst

 audience.

 Python's native packaging is mostly built for distributing reusable code, called libraries, between developers.
-We can piggyback **tools**, or basic applications for developers, on top of Python's library packaging, using technologies like `setuptools entry_points
+You can piggyback **tools**, or basic applications for developers, on top of Python's library packaging, using technologies like `setuptools entry_points
 <http://setuptools.readthedocs.io/en/latest/setuptools.html#automatic-script-creation>`_.